kumilange/kumilange/README.md

 ### 💬 About Me

-I'm a Colorado-based full-stack software engineer with a passion for frontend architecture design, focusing on performance, scalability, and maintainability.
+I'm a Colorado-based software engineer with a passion for frontend architecture design, focusing on performance, scalability, and maintainability.
 I love building products and tools that provide users with intuitive, seamless experiences.

 - 💡 Interests: Frontend Architecture, Data visualization, WebGL
 - 🌱 Currently learning: AI coding, AI integration